 An exception to the rule of using the most recent version of code, libraries, and compilers is the netCDF library.
-The HWRF system I/O requires the most recent V3 series of the library.
+The HWRF system I/O requires the most recent V3 series of the library, or any V4 netcdf.
 The preferred version of the library is netCDF v4.2+.
 The netCDF libraries can be downloaded from the Unidata website.